luuk005/uncertainty-aware-diagnosis/README.md

 - You can now run `calibration_demo.ipynb` which demonstrates how the code works, acompanied by explainations about the methods used and their underlying design decisions.

 ## Future work & Recommendations
+1. Use Symmetric Cross Entropy loss (SCE; see [paper](https://arxiv.org/pdf/1908.06112)), it penalizes model overconfidence and is therefore more effective in learning from noisy training data.
+The `SymmetricCrossEntropyLoss` class is a pytorch implementation defined in `uncertainty-aware-diagnosis.noise_robustness_improvements.py`
+2. Apply model confidence calibration to make the model estimates more aligned to reality.
+For ICD-10 diagnosis classification (limited, noisy, multi-class data) use Temperature scaling as a reliable baseline (improves calibration but ensures equal performance), and test if Dirichlet calibration can improve both calibarion and performance in your case.
+See for the implementation and evaluation methods the notebook: `calibarion_demo.ipynb`.